 At the Detroit Zoo

 The mantella frog can be seen at the award-winning National Amphibian Conservation Center – a leader in amphibian conservation and research – which houses a spectacular diversity of frogs, toads, salamanders, newts and caecilians.
-There are many species of mantella frogs at the Detroit Zoo and those currently viewable to guests include golden, Bernhard’s, splendid and Betsileo mantella frogs.
+There are many species of mantella frogs at the Detroit Zoo and those currently viewable to guests including golden, Bernhard’s, splendid and Betsileo mantellas.

 Mantella frogs are a part of a large family of frogs that vary in color from yellow to red to orange.
 These very small frogs have aposematic colorations, which means their bright and contrasting colors indicate toxins to potential predators.
 In the wild, it uses the adhesive pads on its toes to stick to trees and leaves.
 The male frog has a smaller body compared to the female, which has a more angular body.
-Unlike many amphibians, the mantella frog spends almost all of its time on land.
+Like many amphibians, the mantella frog spends almost all of its time on land.